 We save a copy of all the elements available on your page.

 Hotjar creates an 'element map' of all the elements available on your page.
-The elements are mapped by their tag and their parent elements, and their IDs or classes, if available.
+The elements are mapped by their tag and their parent elements, IDs or classes.
 This will be needed to later build your Heatmap report.

 We collect usage data from your visitors.

-Hotjar will start recording usage behavior from your visitors to generate three different Heatmap reports.
+Hotjar will start collecting data usage behavior from your visitors to generate three different Heatmap reports.
 You can see three real examples of different types of Heatmaps here.

 We build your Heatmap report.

-When it comes to click/tap and move Heatmaps, Hotjar will check all the elements your visitors interact with and compares them to the previous copy it saved in Step 2.
+When it comes to click/tap and move Heatmaps, Hotjar will check all the elements your visitors interact with and compares them to the previous copy saved in Step 2.
 If there is a match, it will be reflected in the Heatmap report.

 Hotjar may collect more click data than shows on your Heatmap